YingzhenLi/SteinGrad/meta_learning/README.md

 Then the variational lower-bound is intractable due to the implicitly defined distribution of the approximate sampler.
 So it's a natural idea to try our gradient estimator here!

-To see how it works, run

-    python exp_nn.py method train_data test_data seed hsquare eta

-and here we support 4 methods:

-'map': use MAP objective and ignore the entropy term, none of the gradient estimator will be used

-'kde': use variational lower-bound and KDE plugin estimator for the entropy gradient

-'score': use variational lower-bound and score matching gradient estimator for the entropy gradient

-'stein': use variational lower-bound and Stein gradient estimator for the entropy gradient

-train_data and test_data are the names of the datasets that used to train/test the sampler.

-seed is the integer for the random seed

-hsquare and eta are hyper-parameters of the (kernel-based) gradient estimators, see paper for details.

-You can also run

-    python exp_sgld.py test_data seed

-to see the performance of SGLD.